MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 var discount = (person?.Age ??
 20 < 20) ?
 0.5 : 1.0;
 ~~~

-We have two classes that implement the SomeWork type, the first class "PrintWork" does the actual work we want.
+We have two classes that implement the IPerson type, the first class "Person" does holds real values.
 It looks as follows...

 ~~~
 Class Person : IPerson